AlbinMath/QR-Code-and-Barcode-Generator/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.

 Author
-Your Name - GitHub Profile
+Your Name : Albin Mathew - [GitHub Profile](https://github.com/AlbinMath/)